-I’m pretty sure you’ve heard and read the myths about exercise many times.
-Some you may believe, some may seem far-fetched and some are worth repeating.
+You have probably heard and read about exercise myths more times than you care to remember.
+Some myths you may believe, some may seem far-fetched and unbelievable and some are real and worth repeating.

 If I walk on the treadmill for 2.5 hours this week I’ve met my recommended activity goals.

 Well, not exactly.
 While the 2.5 hours are great, and US physical activity guidelines indicate that 150 minutes a week are needed to stay fit, they also recommend 2 days of strength training.
 It’s up to you to get the most of the time you put into your exercise routines by performing all 4 types of exercise each week.
 Balance, Endurance, Strength and Flexibility.
-[Visit us for additional resources…]
+[Tap for additional info……]

-I am steady on my feet so I don’t need to do exercises for my Balance.
+I am steady on my feet so I don’t need to do Balance exercises.

 While most people work on their Strength and Endurance and their Stability (Balance) gets some attention while doing lower-body exercising, it’s not enough.
 As any athlete can tell you – Stability is an important part of their physical fitness routine and that helps them maintain their equilibrium.
 Test yourself by seeing how long you can stand on one leg.